jared-richard-clarke/student/notes/pratt-parser/crockford.md

         return s;
     };

+    // "We could use infixr to define our assignment operators, but we will make
+    // a specialized assignment function because we want it to do two extra bits
+    // of business: examine the left operand to make sure that it is a proper
+    // lvalue, and set an assignment member so that we can later quickly identify
+    // assignment statements."

     let assignment = function (id) {
         return infixr(id, 10, function (left) {
             if (left.id !== "." && left.id !== "[" && left.arity !== "name") {